 - There is a longstop date if an exit event does not occur, which is currently set by SEIS/EIS rules at a maximum of 6 months from the investment date.
 On the longstop date, the conversion occurs typically at 15% to 25% discount to the current share valuation.

-The investment is not a loan - the investor has no right to receive interest nor to repayment under the advanced subscription agreement.
+The investment is not a loan - the investor has no right to receive interest nor to repayment under the advance subscription agreement.

 Get legal advice for your business